CharonX1X/Spectrum.Solutions/README.md

 }
 all of his scripts have been pasted and stolen code from developers on github and such he is also know to use chatgpt for his coding

+also to whoever bought this source from his about 3 weeks ago for USD$250 i feel bad for you

 Video of the shit cheat
 https://youtu.be/vC_GyfZMMbc